MusfiqurRahma/our-super-heroes/README.md

 ## Available Scripts
 - JS Orient CSS and a little html have been used to create the website.
 - It's dynamic.
 You can see something by clicking the button.
-- Some special icons have been used here, which has given a new look to the website
+- Some special icons have been used here, which has given a new look to the website.